giiiiaannii/Ascii-Animator-CMD/README.md

 	![Capture](https://user-images.githubusercontent.com/107991103/183256463-3998fb8d-6203-4caf-9513-1058033a46ec.PNG)
 <p align="center">
-  🥳🥳__Now all you have to do is save, close and finally launch as seen above __🥳🥳
+  🥳🥳Now all you have to do is save, close and finally launch as seen above 🥳🥳
 </p>

 #### Excuse me for the level of English I am French and very bad in English